www-splitcells-net/net.splitcells.network.community/src/main/md/net/splitcells/network/community/features/2024-11-13-t37-solve-sport-lesson-assignment.md

     * [ ] Move Sep code into editor project.
     * [ ] Migrate sep usage to editor.
     * [ ] Remove Sep code.
+* [ ] Note in doc, that the code editor does not work great on mobile and that the no-code editor was great there.
+  If mobile support becomes required, then an additional no-code editor might be worth it.
 # Done Tasks
 * [x] Improve user experience regarding the application's responsiveness, by supporting multiple web server users at once.
     * [x] Implement basic multi threading injection framework.